-There is always some confusion about entitlement to holiday pay and/or extra pay for workers on public holidays such as Christmas Day and New Years Day or St Patrick’s Day.
+There is always some confusion about entitlement to holiday pay and/or extra pay for workers on public holidays such as the upcoming June Bank Holiday as well as Christmas Day and New Years Day or St Patrick’s Day.

 - All workers are entitled to one of these :